iPhone 11, 11 Pro and 11 Pro Max: 6 things you didn't know about Apple's new phones

 Similar to the Galaxy S10 Plus, the new iPhones have the next generation of wireless networking known as Wi-Fi 6.
 As CNET Senior Editor Ry Crist puts it, "Devices that support Wi-Fi 6 still speak that same Wi-Fi language to talk to each other -- they just talk faster and more efficiently than before."

-For more info, read: Wi-Fi 6: Better, faster internet is coming -- here's what you need to know
+Read more: Better, faster internet is coming with Wi-Fi 6 -- here's what you need to know

 They have an Ultra Wideband chip

 Apple didn't make a big deal about this feature during the keynote, but it does care enough to point it out on its product site.
-The company designed a new chip called U1 for "spatial awareness," and it helps iPhones find other iPhones more precisely when they're in close proximity of one another, say in a room for example.
+The company designed a new chip called U1 for "spatial awareness," and it helps iPhones find other iPhones more precisely when they're in close proximity.

-Officially, Apple said this improves AirDrop, a service that lets iPhone users quickly share files with nearby iPhones.
+Apple says this improves AirDrop, a service that lets iPhone users quickly share files with nearby iPhones.
 Starting Sept.
-30 with the release of iOS 13.1, the new chip would allow you to "point your iPhone toward someone else's, and AirDrop will prioritize that device so you can share files faster."
+30 with the release of iOS 13.1, the new chip will allow you to "point your iPhone toward someone else's, and AirDrop will prioritize that device so you can share files faster."

 iPhone 11 Pro and Pro Max ship with 18W USB-C chargers

 Though fast charging has been available to Android users for years, the feature will now be available to iPhone 11 Pro and Pro Max users.
-Previously, Apple would include 5-watt chargers in the box, however the more premium iPhones will have an 18-watt USB-C charger and a USB-C-to-Lightning cable bundled with the phone.
-The new charger will apparently charge the iPhone 11 Pro up to 50 percent in 30 minutes, according to Apple.
+Previously, Apple would include 5-watt chargers in the box, but the more premium iPhones will have an 18-watt USB-C charger and a USB-C-to-Lightning cable bundled with the phone.
+The new charger will apparently charge the iPhone 11 Pro up to 50% in 30 minutes, according to Apple.

 They're heavier this year

 While the iPhone 11 and the iPhone XR weigh the same, the iPhone 11 Pro and 11 Pro Max are a tad heavier than their 2018 counterparts (the iPhone XS and XS Max, respectively).
-As you can see by the chart below, the 11 Pro weigh 11 grams more while the 11 Pro Max weigh 18 grams more.
+As you can see by the chart below, the 11 Pro weighs 11 grams (about 0.4 ounces) more while the 11 Pro Max weighs 18 grams more.

 While you may not notice it in real life, especially if you don't have one in each hand, CNET Senior Editor Scott Stein did say he noticed they felt denser compared to last year's models during his brief hands-on with them.
 The added weight is likely due to the extra camera lens and the bigger battery.